 - Leases real property or sells materials to the MAO or Part D plan sponsor at a cost of more than $2,500 during a contract period.

 As an FDR, you are required to comply with the CMS Medicare Compliance Program requirements provided below.
-Additionally, we ask you to complete the UPMC for Life FDR Compliance Program Attestation.
+Additionally, we ask you to complete the Annual Third-Party Compliance Program Attestation.

-Medicare Parts C & D Fraud, Waste, and Abuse (FWA) Training and General Compliance Training
+Medicare Parts C & D Fraud, Waste, and Abuse Training and General Compliance Training

-As a First Tier, downstream, or related entity who provides administrative or health care services to Medicare beneficiaries on behalf of UPMC for Life, you must, at a minimum, provide any new employee, temporary employee, volunteer, consultant, governing body member, or delegated vendors training on Fraud, Waste, and Abuse and General Compliance within 90 days of initial hiring and annually thereafter.
+As a first-tier, downstream, or related entity who provides administrative or health care services to Medicare beneficiaries on behalf of UPMC for Life, you must, at a minimum, provide any new employee, temporary employee, volunteer, consultant, governing body member, or delegated vendors training on Fraud, Waste, and Abuse (FWA) and General Compliance within 90 days of initial hiring and annually thereafter.

 FWA training includes, but is not limited to the following:

-- Laws and regulations related to MA and Part D FWA (i.e., False Claims Act, Anti-Kickback statute, HIPAA/HITECH, etc.);
+- Laws and regulations related to MA and Part D FWA (e.g., False Claims Act, Anti-Kickback statute, HIPAA/HITECH, etc.);

 - Obligations of FDRs to have appropriate policies and procedures to address FWA;

-- Processes for employees of your organization or those of any of your downstream and related entities to report suspected FWA to the appropriate area within your company, who in turn will notify UPMC Health Plan; or they may directly report suspected FWA to UPMC Health Plan;
+- Processes for employees of your organization or those of any of your downstream and related entities to report suspected FWA to the appropriate area within your company, who in turn will notify UPMC ISD; or they may directly report suspected FWA to UPMC ISD;

 - Protections for employees of your organization or those of any of your downstream and related entities who report suspected FWA; and